niloymajumder/nextdns-blocker/CONTRIBUTING.md

 #### Code Style

-- Follow PEP 8 guidelines
+- Follow PEP 8 guidelines (enforced by `ruff` and `black`)
-- Use type hints where possible
+- Use type hints for all function signatures
 - Keep functions small and focused
 - Add docstrings for public functions
+- Run `ruff check . && black .` before committing

 ### Documentation